 Deeds – Since “the doers of the Law will be justified,” the “deeds” of the Law must refer to good deeds; acts of love.

-Works – The controversy in Galatians was particularly over circumcision, which is not an act of love, but a legal requirement.
+Works of the Law – The controversy in Galatians was particularly over circumcision, which is not an act of love, but a legal requirement.
 For this reason, and because nobody will be justified by the “works,” these “works” do not refer to good deeds, but to legal requirements.

 Since “works” and “deeds” are different things, it is valid to say that “the doers of the Law will be justified” but “man is not justified by the works of the Law.”